-After over three decades of creativity, Brian can be found building musical alliances with artists as diverse as M1 (Dead Prez), vocalist Gregory Porter, Brazil’s Rodrigo Brandão and members of Hurtmold and Metá Metá, chanteuse Patrina Morris, young lion jazz violinist Scott Tixier (Kenny Barron, Stevie Wonder) legendary bassist Charnett Moffett and many others.
-He welcomes every possible opportunity to work with younger artists and his work with New York phenoms drummer Ismail Lawal, trumpeter Josh Evans and saxophonists Stacey Dillard and Martin Kelly and bassist Diallo House proves that this policy yields big dividends.
+After over three decades of creativity, Brian can be found building musical alliances with artists as diverse as M1 (Dead Prez), vocalist Gregory Porter, São Paulo’s Rodrigo Brandão and members of Hurtmold and Metá Metá, chanteuse Patrina Morris, young lion jazz violinist Scott Tixier (Kenny Barron, Stevie Wonder) legendary bassist Charnett Moffett and many others.
+He welcomes collaborations with younger artists and his work with New York phenoms drummer Ismail Lawal, trumpeter Josh Evans and saxophonists Stacey Dillard and Martin Kelly and bassist Diallo House proves that this policy yields big dividends.

-Brian reaches into both the future and the past to draw his inspiration, combining them to create a sound that is always new, yet true to the tradition of music that he honors.
-Aware of how much a part of the music the listener is, Brian cautions: “This music isn’t really mine; it belongs to all of us.
-The minute I start trying to own it, it’s all over.
-It’s my job to pass on what I’ve learned.
-That’s living the Tradition.”
+Brian looks to both the present and the past for inspiration, bringing about the new in order to remain true to the ancient tradition of the griot – the African Troubador of Truth – that he honors.
+Aware of how important the accomplishments of those who came before him are to what he does, Brian’s mantra is: “This music isn’t really mine; it belongs to all of us.
+The minute we forget that it’s all over.
+It’s my job to pass on what I learn.
+That’s how I try to live the Tradition.”